 Hormones are a regulatory substance produced by your body to stimulate specific cells and tissues into action.
 In the case of fertility, male and female hormones play a major role in becoming pregnant.
 Hormone testing at our San Antonio fertility center can help our reproductive assistance experts, Drs.
-Martin, Neal, and Retzloff, determine if hormone treatments can help increase your chances of successfully conceiving a child.
+Martin, Neal, Retzloff and Adams, determine if hormone treatments can help increase your chances of successfully conceiving a child.
 To find out more about if you or your partner’s hormones are affecting your ability to conceive, contact us today and schedule a consultation at our practice.

 Hormone Testing for Men

 Contrary to popular belief, infertility is not exclusively a female problem.
 The truth is that more than one-third of couples who are unable to conceive are experiencing male infertility, and a hormonal imbalance is often to blame.
 Infertility in men is typically due to issues with semen and sperm potency, including low sperm count, poor motility, and an excess of deformed or ineffective sperm.
 Male hormone testing and treatment can help generate a proper balance between a man’s reproductive hormones.
 These tests measure:

 - Testosterone, which is produced by the testes to stimulate sperm formation and motility.